After the

 If the filmmakers somehow organized the scenes around a little, I think we

 would have had a more engaging film.
-Now despite my criticisms of Batman’s
+Despite my criticisms of Batman’s

-violent nature, I’d also be lying if id didn’t find his action scenes to be
+violent nature, I’d also be lying if I didn’t find his action scenes to be

 deeply thrilling to watch.
 There’s a riveting car chase with the new Batmobile

-on the dry docks, and it’s unmistakably a feast for these eyes, with machine
+on the dry docks, and it’s unmistakably a feast for the eyes, with machine

 guns, and epic crashes.
 Both the new Batmobile and the new Batwing admittedly look

-more like robotic weapons from the future setting of the “Terminator” movies, but I’ll take them.
+more like robotic weapons from the future, but I’ll take them.
 Oh yes, let’s talk about

 that unforgettable warehouse battle.
 Again, just putting aside the ethics of